 No one in their right mind wants to spend years of their lives, and tens (or hundreds) of thousands of dollars fighting a contested divorce.
-That’s probably why so many people start their divorce believing that it will be uncontested.
-They want to believe their divorce will be amicable.
+That’s probably why so many people start their divorce believing that it will be amicable.

 So, what happened?

-To have an uncontested divorce, you and your spouse must agree on everything.
-To have a contested divorce, you only have to disagree on one thing.
+To have an uncontested divorce, you and your spouse must agree on EVERYTHING.

 8 Signs You are Headed for a Contested Divorce

-Your spouse’s lawyer makes a HUGE difference in your divorce.
-If your spouse hires a lawyer who is known for fighting, your divorce is not going to be quick or easy.
+The lawyers you and your spouse choose make a HUGE difference in the way your divorce goes.
+If either one of you hires a lawyer who is known for fighting, your divorce is not likely to be quick or easy.
 (Sorry!)

 3. Your Spouse Wants to See You Suffer!